The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 Who are my supporters toward God?
 The disciples said: We are God’s supporters.
 (61:14)

-So Jesus is not only the prophet of the row.
-He is also the one around whom alignment must become visible in a community that transforms speech into bunyan marsus — solid structure.
+So Jesus (peace be upon him) is not only the prophet of the row.
+He is also the one around whom alignment must become visible in a community that transforms speech into bunyan marsus, solid structure.

-In as-Saff, Jesus is the prophet of alignment: behind Moses, before Ahmad, and inside the one prophetic rank that turns truth into formation.
+In as-Saff, Jesus (peace be upon him) is the prophet of alignment: behind Moses, before Ahmad, and inside the one prophetic rank that turns truth into formation.

-13. In at-Tahrim (66): Jesus through Mary, as proof that salvation is never borrowed
+13. In at-Tahrim (66): Jesus (peace be upon him) through Mary, as proof that salvation is not borrowed

-At-Tahrim is a surah of household intimacy, inner deviation, repentance, light, and the absolute non-transferability of salvation.
-It therefore needs Jesus not through public miracle, but through Mary — as the carried sign inside a surah about unborrowed rescue.
+At-Tahrim is a surah of household intimacy, inner deviation, repentance, light, and the non-transferability of salvation.
+It therefore needs Jesus (peace be upon him) not through public miracle, but through Mary, as the carried sign inside a surah about unborrowed salvation.

 The surah closes with paired examples.
-For unbelief: the wives of Noah and Lot, whose proximity saved them nothing.
+For unbelief: the wives of Noah (peace be upon him) and Lot (peace be upon him), whose proximity saved them nothing.
 For faith: the wife of Pharaoh and Mary.

 ﴿وَمَرْيَمَ ابْنَتَ عِمْرَانَ الَّتِي أَحْصَنَتْ فَرْجَهَا فَنَفَخْنَا فِيهِ مِن رُّوحِنَا وَصَدَّقَتْ بِكَلِمَاتِ رَبِّهَا وَكُتُبِهِ﴾